dstraub/satellite-plugin/README.md

 ========================

 Redhat Satellite (or Spacewalk) is a powerful system management tool.
-In many projects, we use Jenkins for continous build processes and RHN Satellite for distribution of the created software packages.
+In many projects, we use Jenkins for continous build processes and RHN Satellite for distribution of created software packages.
 For this we used a combination of shell and python scripts, what works well - more or less ...

-But with this approach, Jenkins and their users was been given too much rights / permission to deal with the satellite (for example, the Satellite has no fine-grained permissions for config channel).
+But with this approach, Jenkins and their users was been given too much rights / permission to deal with the Satellite (for example, the Satellite has no fine-grained permissions for configuration channels).
 Some administrators were not happy about this facts...

-Finally, to stop this sprawling scripting tool box, we had decided to develop this Jenkins plugin.
+Finally, to stop the sprawling scripting tool box, we had decided to develop this Jenkins plugin.

 The plugin provides the following functions:

 -  pushes packages (rpm's) in software channels (rpm's were build by the [maven-rpm-plugin](http://mojo.codehaus.org/rpm-maven-plugin/))
--  staging : copying packages between software channels
+-  staging - copying packages between software channels
--  editing and updating configuration files from config-channels
+-  editing and updating configuration files from configuration channels
 -  executing scripts on remote systems within a system group (via Satellite scheduling/osad or ssh)

 Installation
 ------------
-Install the satellite.hpi like all others plugins, see [here](https://wiki.jenkins-ci.org/display/JENKINS/Plugins#Plugins-Byhand)
+Install the satellite.hpi like others plugins, see [here](https://wiki.jenkins-ci.org/display/JENKINS/Plugins#Plugins-Byhand)

 Configuration
 -------------